ianmackenzie/elm-units/README.md

 It is aimed especially at engineering/scientific/technical applications but is designed to be generic enough to work well for other fields such as games and finance.
-The core of the package consists of types like `Length`, `Duration`, `Temperature`, `Speed` and `Pixels`, which you can use to add some nice type safety to data types and function signatures:
+The core of the package consists of a generic `Quantity` type and many concrete types such as `Length`, `Angle`, `Duration`, `Temperature`, and `Speed`, which you can use to add some nice type safety to data types and function signatures:

 ```elm
 type alias Camera =